Grace-TSOUALLA-TATIDOUNG/ML_Banking_App/README.md

 4. Pushes the image to GitHub Container Registry (GHCR)
 5. Prepares the application for deployment

-This setup simulates a production-oriented Machine Learning deployment workflow.
+This setup simulates a **production-oriented Machine Learning deployment workflow.**

 ---

-## Deployment
+## ☁️ Deployment

 ### API Deployment